 Campers of all faiths, backgrounds and beliefs are welcome at Grossman.
 About 90% of Grossman campers are Jewish as is 80% of the staff; however, we often have campers who are not of the Jewish faith who simply enjoy learning about Jewish culture, history and values.

 How does the camp communicate with families during the summer?

 All families are invited to Visiting Day, which is held on the Sunday before the opening day of the camp season.
 Schedules detailing each Unit’s activities are posted each Friday afternoon in the For Enrolled Families section of this website each week.
 A weekly newsletter, including pictures taken of camp activities during the week, is emailed out to families each Friday.
 Counselors are expected to email at least once or twice each summer to give relevant camper updates; waterfront staff members also email the families of our youngest campers.

 How does Camp Grossman deal with medical care and emergencies?

-Camp Grossman is staffed with two registered nurses (RNs) who have many years of combined experience, and who dispense medications and deal with food and other allergies, asthma, and other childhood difficulties.
+Camp Grossman is staffed with at least two registered nurses (RNs) who have many years of combined experience, and who dispense medications and deal with food and other allergies, asthma, and other childhood difficulties.
 They carefully read each health form to ensure that each child receives the special medical attention they need.
-We encourage parents to communicate with the camp to let us know of any special needs their child may have.
+We encourage families to communicate with the camp to let us know of any special needs their child may have.
 Families can schedule appointments with the camp nurses during the Spring and on Visiting Day.